19hours/sg-statutes/Acts/Info-communications Media Development Authority Act 2016.md

 “Chairperson”, in relation to the Authority, means the member of the Authority who is appointed under section 13(1)(a) as the Chairperson of the Authority, and includes any individual acting in that capacity;

-“Chief Executive”, in relation to the Authority, means the Chief Executive of the Authority appointed under section 40(2), and includes any individual acting in that capacity;
+“Chief Executive” means the Chief Executive of the Authority, and includes any individual acting in that capacity;

+[Act 5 of 2018 wef 01/04/2018]

 “code of practice” means a code of practice or standard of performance issued under section 61;